netspective-studios/PgDCP/README.md

 # PostgreSQL Data Computing Platform (PgDCP)

-PgDCP is Netspective's approach for using PostgreSQL to host tables, views, plus polyglot stored routines and surface them as GraphQL and REST using Postgraphile, Hasura, [pREST](https://github.com/prest/prest), and PostgREST.
+PgDCP is Netspective's approach for using PostgreSQL to host tables, views, plus polyglot stored routines and surface them as GraphQL and REST using Postgraphile, Hasura, and PostgREST (or [pREST](https://github.com/prest/prest)).
 Using PostgreSQL whenever possible is called our _Zero Middleware_ automated backend as a service (AutoBaaS) strategy.
 AutoBaaS helps us eliminate signficant amounts of GraphQL and REST boilerplate code plus reduces the number of microservices we need to deploy and manage.

-_Zero Middleware_ is not tool or framework but an approach to reducing data-centric code surfaces to just PostgreSQL, with automatic and auto-generated, secure GraphQL and REST endpoints whenever possible.
+_Zero Middleware_ is not tool or framework but an approach to reducing data-centric code surfaces to just PostgreSQL, with automatic and auto-generated, database-first _secure_ GraphQL and REST endpoints whenever possible.
 For use cases when higher-performance or more secure interfaces are necessary, direct access to tables, views, and stored routines using PostgreSQL wire protocol is encouraged.

 We use `psql` and pure-Postgres migrations as Database as Code (“DaC”) for DDL, DQL, DML, etc. when possible.
 Instead of relying on 3rd party dependencies for schema migrations, we use PostgreSQL-first stored routines themselves along with `psql` to manage idempotent migrations.